 10. Mouth infections

-Infections in the mouth such as oral thrush and herpes can cause the gums to be sore.
+Infections in the mouth like oral thrush and herpes can cause the gums to be sore.

 If you are under a lot of stress, the hormone that controls stress, called cortisol, becomes elevated.
 High levels of cortisol over a prolonged period causes inflammation in different parts of the body, including the gums.

 Burns on the gums from hot foods like pizza or coffee can cause your gums to be sore.